remidinishanth/golang_learnings/reflection.md

 * A `Type` represents a Go type.
 * It is an interface with many methods for discriminating among types and inspecting their components, like the fields of a struct or the parameters of a function.
-* The sole implementation of `reflect.Type` is the type descriptor , the same entity that identifies the dynamic type of an interface value.
+* The sole implementation of `reflect.Type` is the type descriptor, the same entity that identifies the dynamic type of an interface value.

 The `reflect.TypeOf` function accepts any `interface{}` and returns its dynamic type as a `reflect.Type`: